BpaLabTHCologne/bpa_lab_docs/README.md

 ### software architecture (work in progress)

-The following C4 diagrams (https://c4model.com/) show the context and containers (not equal to docker container) of the BPALab software architecture.
+The following C4 diagrams (https://c4model.com/) show the context and containers (not equal to the docker container) of the BPALab software architecture.
 Aspects are still under discussion and may be changed.

 ![C4 context diagram](C4architecture/c4-contextDiagram.drawio.png "C4 context diagram")

 ![C4 container diagram](C4architecture/c4-containerDiagram.drawio.png "C4 container diagram")

+### architecture questions and decisions (work in progress)

+In this section questions on architecture are raised and decisions recorded.

+Decision 1: MQQT broker to decouple process applications and controller (Done)

+Decision 2: Using the self-managed version of Camunda 8 (Done)

+Decision 3: Docker or helm/kubernetes installation of Camunda 8 (in progress) Working assumption: docker

+Decision 4: Communication between processes (in progress) Processes/process applications (order management, manufacturing, shipment, ...) need to communicate to each other
+Alternatives: call activities, sending/receiving events, task Working assumption: via message objects (modeling as BPMN sending/receiving events) for flexibility

 ## deployment diagram
 UML deployment diagram